rchijioke/Scheduler/README.md

 npm run storybook
 ```
 `Application.js`:
-this is a react application that fetches data from APIs to display a daily schedule with appointments and interviewers, allowing users to select different days.
+ uses the useApplicationData hook to manage the state and data for booking and canceling interviews.
+It allows users to make book and cancel interviews.

 `Button.js`:
 is a react component that renders a button with styles based on the props passed to it and it can also be disabled